-Taking a mental health day off of work for self care is becoming more and more talked about among the workplace, and it can be somewhat of a controversial topic.
+Taking a mental health day off of work for self-care is becoming more and more talked about in the workplace, and it can be somewhat of a controversial topic.
 We’re in the midst of a mental health epidemic where people now more than ever are feeling more stressed, and when the mind is not healthy, the body isn’t either.
-Now more than ever we need to be putting self care at the forefront to maintain our emotional and physical wellness.
+Now more than ever we need to be putting self-care at the forefront to maintain our emotional and physical wellness.

 WHAT IS A MENTAL HEALTH DAY?

-Taking a mental health day off from work means taking a day off for reasons other than physical illness to relieve stress and renew vitality.
-It provides us distance, literally and emotionally from our work environment that can help us achieve better coping strategies in the workplace and we can quite possibly become more productive in our jobs.
+Taking a mental health day off from work means taking a day off for reasons other than a physical illness to relieve stress and renew vitality.
+It provides us distance, literally and emotionally from our work environment that can help us achieve better-coping strategies in the workplace and we can quite possibly become more productive in our jobs.

 As emotional beings, we need to reset and take care of our emotional well-being and we shouldn’t feel guilty, anxious or fearful about it.
 We’re entitled to put ourselves first and make self care a priority.